Vanshika-Srivastava2003/Weather-App/README.md

 Usage
 <br>**Enter a City Name**: Type the name of the city you want to check the weather for in the input field.
-<br>**Click the Search Icon**: Click the search icon or press "Enter" to fetch and display the weather information.
+<br>**Click the Search Icon**: Click the search icon to fetch and display the weather information.
 <br>**View Results**: The app will display the city name, temperature, weather description, and humidity.
-<br>If the city name is invalid or the input is empty, an appropriate error message will be displayed to the user.
+<br>If the city name is invalid, an appropriate error message will be displayed to the user.

 Troubleshooting: